Want to learn how to identify parts of a mushroom?

 Caps come in a wide range of colors and textures, varying by species and the life stage.
 As you know by now, this part of a magic mushroom is usually golden brown when dried.

-This section typically houses the fruiting body’s spore-producing surface.
-The most potent part of magic mushrooms hides just beneath the cap!
+This section typically houses the fruiting body’s spore-producing surface, where the part of magic mushrooms containing psilocybin resides, just beneath the cap!

 The stem—stipe in scientific terms—is the second most potent part of a magic mushroom and its central structural element.